1cbyc/expression_evaluator/README.md

 # Expression Evaluator

-A simple mathematical expression evaluator written in Common Lisp.
-This project demonstrates how to build a recursive expression parser that can handle basic arithmetic operations.
+This is a simple mathematical expression evaluator I wrote in Common Lisp.
+This project just shows how to build a recursive expression parser that can handle basic arithmetic operations.
+Had an exam that made me do this 9 months ago.

 ## What it does